spring-gradle-plugins/dependency-management-plugin/README.md

 }
 ```

-#### Configuring caching of imported boms
+#### Configuring the dependency management resolution strategy

+The plugin uses separate, detached configurations when its dependency resolution.
+You can
+configure the [`resolution strategy`][7] for these configurations using a closure.
+For example,
-You may want to configure the caching of an imported bom, for example because you're using a
+you may want to configure the caching of an imported bom because you're using a snapshot:
-snapshot.
-You can do so by using a [`resolutionStrategy`][7] closure, for example:

 ```groovy
 dependencyManagement {